 Instructions

-- Heat the milk till almost boiling and pour over bread and leave to soak for about 30 minutes; be sure to soak it otherwise the recipe will not work.
+- Heat the milk till almost boiling then pour it over the bread and leave it to soak for about 30 minutes; be sure to soak it otherwise the recipe will not work.

 - Using your hands squish the bread between your fingers so there are no lumps.
 Now beat in the egg.